siverpro/testnet_wiki/docs/05_Node_Monitoring.md

 [TOC]
 ## Individual Node Monitoring Service
-The Factoid Authority (TFA) has set up individual node monitoring which can be used by everyone for free.
+The Factoid Authority (TFA) and De Facto has set up individual node monitoring which can be used by everyone for free.
 This includes push notifications for stalled or offline nodes.
-* A web interface showing current active nodes is available at [http://factoid.org/](http://factoid.org/ "http://factoid.org/").
+* A web interface showing current active nodes is available at [http://fct.tools/](http://fct.tools/).
-* For Push-notifications for offline and/or stalled node the Telegram-service is utilized.
-Join The Factoid Authority's channel here (link: [https://t.me/joinchat/AAAAAE2-0U-d39NlScamUQ](https://t.me/joinchat/AAAAAE2-0U-d39NlScamUQ "https://t.me/joinchat/AAAAAE2-0U-d39NlScamUQ")), and ensure your telegram username is the same as your Discord handle.
-If you mute the channel you will still get push notifications for your own node as your username is correct.
-* The TFA Telegram monitoring-bot is set to override the mute-function in Telegram if your personal server goes offline; so by muting the channel you will only get your own alerts and not everyone else’s.
+* For Push-notifications for offline and/or stalled node a Telegram-service is utilized.
+Details about how to join can be found at http://fct.tools

 ## Testnet load
 A working group in the testnet organizational structure is responsible for developing monitoring tools which polls and displays current and historical usage of the Factom Community Testnet blockchain.
 Various statistics and graphs for the testnet is displayed here: ([http://testnet.factom-monitoring.com](http://testnet.factom-monitoring.com)).